ericdallo/dotfiles/nix/README.md

 # NixOS

-here you find all the nix configurations for my NixOS for multiple devices.
+Here you find all the nix configurations for my NixOS for multiple devices.

 The configuration are categorized into: